-- If the snap is fumbled or the quarterback is sacked, the ensuing down will remain a gender play.
+- If the snap is fumbled or the quarterback is sacked, the ensuing down will remain a closed play.

-If a female is in position to receive the snap on a gender play:
+If a female is in position to receive the snap on a closed play:

 - All offensive players are permitted to participate as if the status of the play was open.

-- If the snap is fumbled or the quarterback is sacked, the gender count shall reset and the ensuing down will be an open play.
+- If the snap is fumbled or the quarterback is sacked, the coed count shall reset and the ensuing down will be an open play.

-- A female receives the snap and attempts a legal forward pass that crosses the line of scrimmage.
+- A female receives the snap and attempts a backward pass behind the line of scrimmage.

-- A female receives the snap and advances the ball across the line of scrimmage.
+- A female receives the snap and attempts to advance the ball across the line of scrimmage.

-- The offense accepts the penalty for an Illegal Gender Defense foul, but declines the yardage.
+- The offense accepts the penalty for an Illegal Procedure foul but declines the yardage.

-The following shall not reset the gender count:
+The following shall not reset the coed count:

 - A female snaps the ball to a male player.